bra1n/mkmobile/README.md

 If you want to generate a new build, use `grunt build` in order to generate the static files needed for a deyploment.
 The generated files will be located in `/dist`.

+In order to create a new release, use `grunt release`.

 ### Server Setup